MP Estate Planning UK

 Similarities in Taxation Approaches

-Despite the differences, there are similarities in how both countries approach inheritance taxation.
-Both the UK and Japan aim to tax the transfer of wealth upon death, ensuring that the state receives a share of the estate.
+Despite the structural differences, there are notable similarities in how both countries approach inheritance taxation.

 Similarities include:

-• The tax is generally calculated based on the value of the estate at the time of death.
+• Both systems generally calculate tax based on the value of assets at the date of death.

 Exemptions and Reliefs in Japan

-As a UK homeowner with assets in Japan, it’s essential to explore the exemptions and reliefs available to minimize your inheritance tax liability.
-Japan offers various exemptions and reliefs that can significantly reduce the tax burden on beneficiaries.
+As a UK homeowner with assets in Japan, it’s essential to explore the exemptions and reliefs available under Japanese law to minimise your inheritance tax liability in that jurisdiction.
+Japan offers several exemptions and reliefs that can significantly reduce the tax burden on beneficiaries.

 Common Exemptions for Inheritance Tax